II-Day-II/tinfoil/README.md

 # tinfoil

-A wrapper around wgpu for compute shader based rendering
+A wrapper around `wgpu` and `winit` for compute shader based rendering